 No one works well without direction, especially interns, who often come with limited to no work experience.
 Just as you would with full-time employees, firm up an onboarding plan before they start.
 However, since they’ll be around for a shorter period of time than regular employees, condense your typical onboarding plan into a week or less of up-front training.
 To make sure they hit the ground running, plan for a “pre-boarding” phase, where you send them any necessary paperwork in advance of their start date.
 You can also plan to send an introductory email for the soon-to-be intern to make them feel welcome and excited to start.

-Once they come aboard, you can plan an orientation session, which should cover everything from your organizational values to company-wide processes.
+Once they come aboard, hold an orientation session, which should cover everything from your organizational values to company-wide processes.
 From there, you can hone in on the scope of the intern’s responsibilities, communicate goals and expectations for the internship and conduct any necessary role-specific training.
 By having a solid onboarding plan in place, you're conveying that you’re invested in your intern and dedicated to helping them become a successful, contributing team member.

 What onboarding features should your HCM technology offer?
-Capabilities like applicant-to-record conversion, new hire checklists, automated onboarding workflows, electronic I-9 submission and sign-off, W-4 election and submission, property allocation, an HR document and form creation tool and robust reporting are all a plus!
+Capabilities like applicant-to-record conversion, new hire checklists, automated onboarding workflows, electronic I-9 submission and sign-off, W-4 election and submission, property allocation, an HR document and form creation tool and robust reporting are all a must!

 7. Assign a mentor